1-Day Tokyo Disneyland Itinerary

 On busy days, we try to arrive an hour before park opening (even if you get there that early, you’ll still find other people in front of you in line.
 If you’re eligible for Happy 15, your first destination is easy: Enchanted Tale of Beauty and the Beast.
 This is the blockbuster new trackless dark ride inside Beast’s Castle in Fantasyland that seats guests in gigantic tea cups that dance in rhythm to the music from Beauty and the Beast, while showcasing scenes depicting the story of the classic Disney animated film.

-Enchanted Tale of Beauty and the Beast also sells Disney Premier Access, which is essentially a paid replacement for FastPass.
-If this Beauty and the Beast ride is incredibly important to you, consider buying that.
-(It’s also included via standby in this itinerary.)
+Enchanted Tale of Beauty and the Beast also sells Disney Premier Access line-skipping, which is basically paid FastPass.
+If this Beauty and the Beast ride is incredibly important to you, buy that.
+The ride is also included via standby in this itinerary, but we recommend paying extra for line-skipping, ideally during the middle of the day when other wait times are high.

 Monsters & Pooh/Pan Dash – If you’re not eligible for Happy 15, you should save Enchanted Tale of Beauty and the Beast until later in the day.
 The vast majority of the early-arriving crowd heads there first, and you’ll be behind all of them.
 You’ll be wasting valuable time stuck in line behind thousands of other people while wait times are low elsewhere.

-Consequently, our strategy for first thing in the morning is running to Monsters, Inc. Ride & Go Seek (use the shortcut through World Bazaar into Tomorrowland on the right) and doing that first.
-Alternatively, you can proceed directly to Pooh’s Hunny Hunt in Fantasyland and do that first.
-With that in mind, there are basically two options for starting the day:
+Consequently, the optimal strategy for first thing in the morning is either running to Monsters, Inc. Ride & Go Seek (use the shortcut through World Bazaar into Tomorrowland on the right) and doing that first or proceeding to Pooh’s Hunny Hunt in Fantasyland and doing that first.
+With that in mind, here’s our preferred option for starting the day:

-If you choose the first option, which is what we’d strongly recommend, you will keep bouncing around throughout the day.
+Note that this does involve a decent amount of backtracking, which you’ll continue to do throughout the day.
 Tokyo Disneyland is not that large of a park, and if you can handle walking around Japan, you’re probably fine criss-crossing a theme park a few times in a day.

 Here are some additional notes, plus how to fill out the middle of your day, regardless of the first option you choose…